Africa is the key to solving the climate crisis.

 Africa’s natural wealth presents a host of climate mitigation and adaptation solutions, but these systems are at risk if leaders do not step up the level of ambition presented in Glasgow.
 Ecosystem services from protected areas provide water for cities, cycle nutrients needed for food production, and sequester carbon from the atmosphere.
 Climate change threatens these ecosystems – but if we invest in them, they are essential to mitigating the crisis.

-By adding your name, you’ll join AWF, millions of local communities, and fellow advocates worldwide to urge your leaders – as they prepare for COP26 – to invest in:
+By adding your name, you’ll join AWF, millions of local communities, and fellow advocates worldwide to urge your leaders to invest in:

 - Conserving Africa’s vast network of protected and conserved areas.
 Beyond safeguarding species and ecosystems, these areas provide essential ecological, social, and economic services – such as clean water, carbon storage, disaster mitigation, and soil stabilization according to the IUCN.